Ways to Tell if Your Newborn Is Getting Enough Breast Milk

 What Is Breast Milk?

-Breast milk is the nutrition that nature has provided and packed with everything required for your baby until six months of age.
+Breast milk is the nutrition that nature has provided and is packed with everything required for the baby until six months of age.
 It is an ideal food for newborns.
 Breast milk is safe, clean, and contains antibodies that protect babies against many childhood illnesses.
 Breast milk production changes in volume and composition according to the time of the day, nursing frequency, and age of the baby to promote healthy growth.

 What Is the Composition of Breast Milk?